 Hybrid Learning, Course Schedules and Registration

-Academic leadership, in collaboration with deans, faculty and academic advisors used the summer to refine a hybrid-learning approach for the fall semester.
+Academic leadership, in collaboration with deans, faculty and academic advisors worked together on a hybrid-learning approach.
 This strategy offers the ability to accommodate your needs in support of your continued academic progress while also maintaining our standards of academic excellence.

-Courses this fall will be offered in one of four modalities: in-person plus remote (IPR), in-person rotating plus remote (IPR), remote only (REO) and in-person only (IPO).
+Courses are offered in one of four modalities: in-person plus remote (IPR), in-person rotating plus remote (IPR), remote only (REO) and in-person only (IPO).
 The decision for which courses will be offered in-person and in hybrid modality was a careful process that considered optimal course design and content, public health and safety protocols, guidance from department heads, classroom space and number of enrolled students in each class.

 Regardless of modality, you will receive a quality educational experience from Carnegie Mellon.

 Hybrid Course Modalities

 The hybrid model is designed to provide flexibility: access to your courses will be available in remote mode in almost all cases.

 Very few courses (less than 1%) will be offered as in-person only due to their highly specialized nature and/or equipment.
 Students who are residing in Pittsburgh (whether living on or off campus) will have the option to attend approximately 30-40% of their courses in person while other students access those courses remotely.

 The number of courses offered with an in-person option will vary by academic program.

 The spring 2021 schedule is available in the Schedule of Classes (SOC) to view and for students eligible to register in Student Information Online (SIO).